NxINTRPL - Interpolation and Extrapolation

 extrapolate

 sets whether or not to allow extrapolation (1=Yes, 0=No).
-If missing, the default is to not allow extrapolation.
+If missing, the default is not to allow extrapolation.

 Value Extrapolate